wayfair-archive/awesome-learning/content/lessons/testing/component-testing-rtl.md

       - value: "fireEvent.onChange(queryByDisplayValue('Hello'), {target: {value: 'Goodbye'}})"
       - value: "fireEvent.change(queryByText('Hello'), {target: {value: 'Goodbye'}})"
       correctChoices:
-      - value: 1
+      - 1
-      explanation: `fireEvent` has methods for all HTML events, without the 'on' prefix.
+      explanation: "`fireEvent` has methods for all HTML events, without the `on` prefix.
 The methods each take the element you're firing the event on as the first parameter, and a mock event as an optional 2nd parameter.
-When selecting an input, `queryByText` will not work - use `queryByDisplayValue` or `queryByPlaceholder` instead.
+When selecting an input, `queryByText` will not work - use `queryByDisplayValue` or `queryByPlaceholder` instead."
       type: radio
 ---